sophon-org/zksync-sso/packages/auth-server/README.md

 To reduce user friction after signing in or signing up, the account information is kept in browser local storage tied to the auth server domain.

+### Wallet Connect

+Wallet Connect has been integrated to facilitate connections with dApps that do not utilize the ZKsync SSO SDK.
+This implementation currently exists as a Proof of Concept (PoC) and should be regarded as experimental.
+As a PoC, it is subject to ongoing modifications and may exhibit instability.